 What's included?

-- A downloadable PDF workbook summarising the workshop’s key points.
+• A downloadable PDF workbook summarising the key points from the live sessions.

 Investment: 27 euros